EDM115/unzip-bot/README.md

 - [ ] The ETA isn't accurate
 - [ ] [Reply markup error](https://github.com/EDM115/unzip-bot/issues/2)
 - [ ] Adding a `/db` command that returns a list of all users + banned ones
-- [ ] ~~Looks like some "blank" users are added to the db, including a banned one~~ *Actually, the banned db can exist only if at least 1 value is inside.
-So, since owner have all rights, his ID can be added into it, the owner status will bypass it.
-But I noticed also other banned users while no `/ban` command were done.
-Investigating on this…*
 - [ ] Add a translation (start a CrowdIn dude)
 - [ ] ~~Some profile links doesn't work~~ **Private ones.
 But maybe I can force it…**
 - [ ] Get informations with smth like `/user {id}`, that returns his state (banned or not) + lastly uploaded files (5 last with link to channel/group message) + how many files he sent + size of all of them.
 The user could also get those infos with a `/me` command